How I Rescued My Brain

 Trying to make our loved ones understand

 Yes.
-I tried to explain to her as I worked, you know, what things would impact on me and what didn’t?
+I tried to explain to her as I worked, you know, what things would impact me and what didn’t.
 And so, you know, like a typical question she might say, is it just an example of a question, which was frustrating for her and frustrating for me, she might say, you know, what would you like for dinner tonight?
-She was a very good cook, and it sort of taken over the cooking role in the family.
+She was a very good cook, and she sort of took over the cooking role in the family.
 And I found that question really difficult to answer.

-And my my situate issue was that, you know, our marriage became more and more strained as things going on and we ended up becoming devorced couple of years after the stroke, so I don’t think I’ve ever, although we’re on friendly terms now and it’s okay.
-We’ve never had a proper conversation, so she didn’t really want to talk about anymore.
+And my situation was that you know, our marriage became more and more strained as things went on and we ended up becoming divorced a couple of years after the stroke, so I don’t think I’ve ever, although we’re on friendly terms now and it’s okay.
+We’ve never had a proper conversation, so she didn’t really want to talk about it anymore.
 So I’ve decided to leave it be but I know, she didn’t fully understand what I was experiencing.
 And that’s just common for all sorts.
 It’s not particular to me.

 No, I don’t think so.
 I think a lot of people would relate to that.
 And the fact that it happens to a lot of people perhaps in this conversation will just allay some people’s concerns, and give people the opportunity to just, you know, walk away and not get too overwhelmed by these conversations that seemed to go nowhere because we couldn’t make them you know, go anywhere because we were not capable at that point in time.
 So, you’re quite a number of years down the track now, and a one have you got back to your practice as a psychologist?

-And at times, you know, I’ve had my life threatened during the course of my work, so it was agreed really by my psychologist treating doctors that I should never go back to that work again the clinical work the face to face work because it could trigger you know another episode of trauma so even though I don’t live with the the constant symptoms of trauma these days as occasionally I bought things you know, where I see bad things on the news happening to people, certain stories, particularly around children I tend to avoid, because I know that they they the ones that I’m most sensitive to.
+And at times, you know, I’ve had my life threatened during the course of my work, so it was agreed really by my psychologist treating doctors that I should never go back to that work again the clinical work the face-to-face work because it could trigger you know another episode of trauma so even though I don’t live with the constant symptoms of trauma these days as occasionally I bought things you know, where I see bad things on the news happening to people, certain stories, particularly around children I tend to avoid because I know that they the ones that I’m most sensitive to.

 Well, I certainly resonated with your book.
-I also had an opportunity to tune into some of your YouTube videos, the way your Speaking on different topics, different locations, and I thought that was really fabulous to listen to and to read the book really touched me and really made it possible for me to feel like there was somebody else out there that knew me and understood me an experience what I experienced and explained it a lot better than I’ve been able to explain it.
+I also had an opportunity to tune into some of your YouTube videos, the way you’re Speaking on different topics and different locations, and I thought that was really fabulous to listen to and read the book really touched me and really made it possible for me to feel like there was somebody else out there that knew me and understood me an experience what I experienced and explained it a lot better than I’ve been able to explain it.

-So the book is an invaluable tool that I can hand to somebody and say, if you want to know what I’m going to just read it, read the book and understand.
+So the book is an invaluable tool that I can hand to somebody and say if you want to know what I’m going to just read it, read the book and understand.
 And I think that’s really one thing that was missing. for me.
-I had a lot of communication with stroke survivors, a lot of connections and are a lot of people from the community.
-But I’ve never had a tool that I could pick up and say here, guys what, read that and take out the word David and replace it with Bill and 80% of the time.
+I had a lot of communication with stroke survivors, a lot of connections, and a lot of people from the community.
+But I’ve never had a tool that I could pick up and say here, guys what read that and take out the word David and replace it with Bill and 80% of the time.

 It’s you know, what it is that I’ve experienced, or gone through in one way or another So I am so glad that you got to put your previous experience of being a psychologist and use those skills to translate what you went through into a story because it’s just so helpful.
 And I think it’s gonna make a big difference to a lot of people.
 I expect you will have already had some amazing feedback from other people who read it.
 Tell me about some of those interactions.
 What has it been like for others who have picked up your book?

 And before all this talk, of which I gave it a lottery.
 You can’t help but notice the audience you know what they like before you start to present and I noticed her and she was sitting right up the front and I thought he his trouble.
-You know, she was non stop talking to me. was was around and she’s moving around a lot.
+You know, she was non-stop talking to me and she’s moving around a lot.
 But once I started talking, she was transfixed.
 Absolutely still, and not a word out of her until the presentation, she asked a really good question.
-And afterwards, she came up to me with her mother, her mother happened to be there as well.
+And afterward, she came up to me with her mother, her mother happened to be there as well.

 And she said, David, I’ve learned more from you in this one hour than I have, over the years from all the health experts that I’ve been to.
-So, you know, who knows how true that is.
-But Kelly, Kelly, she, she was very engrossed in in the story and the way I was telling the story, and obviously really related to it.
-And then there was another young, a young boy who was like a teenager.
-And he came with his mother as well came up to me afterwards and said, you know, thank you very much.
+So, you know, who knows how true that is?
+But Kelly, she was very engrossed in the story and the way I was telling the story, and obviously really related to it.
+And then there was another young, young boy who was like a teenager.
+And he came with his mother as well came up to me afterward and said, you know, thank you very much.

-He was obviously very shy person, but he looked me in the eye and said, Thank you for much this is, you know, it’s been really wonderful.
-And his mother explained that, you know, I’d mentioned about the suicidal feelings, and he particularly had related to that and felt a lot more hope.
-So I’ve had other people have not had strokes not have brain injuries not had trauma, but there’s something in the story that they resonate with.
+He was obviously a very shy person, but he looked me in the eye and said, Thank you for much this is, you know, it’s been really wonderful.
+And his mother explained that you know, I’d mentioned the suicidal feelings, and he particularly had related to that and felt a lot more hope.
+So I’ve had other people who have not had strokes not have brain injuries not had trauma, but there’s something in the story that they resonate with.

 And because I really read the book, for you know, all the people that would need to hear another story, and I guess the publisher was Interested in this story?
 Not because not only because it was the survivor story, but because it was also somebody who had my background and you know, had a sort of an insight where I could talk from both points of view, you know, as the mental health person and also, as somebody with the experience going through it.
 And perhaps that’s what you picked up on when you said, you know, like, the book explains things that perhaps other stroke survivors haven’t been able to explain.